Dark Sucker Theory

 The basis of the dark sucker theory is that electric bulbs suck dark.
 Take, for example, the dark suckers in the room where you are.
 There is less dark right next to them than there is elsewhere.
 The larger the dark sucker, the greater it’s capacity to suck dark.
 For example, the large devices on a football pitch have a much greater capacity than the ones in this room.

 As with all things, dark suckers don’t last forever.
 Once they are full of dark, they can no longer suck.
-This is proven by the black spot on a full dark sucker.
-A candle is a primitive dark sucker.
+This is proven by the black spot on a full device.
+A candle is an example of a very primitive sucking device.
 A new candle has a white wick.
 You will notice that after the first use, the wick turns black, representing all the dark which has been sucked into it.
 If you hold a pencil next to the wick of an operating candle, the tip will turn black because it got in the path of the dark flowing into the candle.

-Dark has mass.
-When dark goes into a dark sucker, friction from this mass generates heat.
-Thus it is not wise to touch an operating dark sucker.
+When dark goes into an anti-dark device, friction from this mass generates heat.
+Thus it is not wise to touch a device in operation.
 Candles present a special problem, as the dark must travel in the solid wick instead of through glass.
 This generates a great amount of heat.
 Thus it can be very dangerous to touch an operating candle.
-Dark is also heavier than light.
-If you swim deeper and deeper, you notice it gets slowly darker and darker.
-When you reach a depth of approximately fifty feet, you are in total darkness.
-This is because the heavier dark sinks to the bottom of the lake and the lighter light floats to the top.
+A more modern version of this is the discharging/recharging of a battery.
+I’m sure that many of you have noticed that batteries get warm when being used.

 Dark Is Heavier Than Light